-All executives and employees of PTT Global Chemical Group have an obligation to fully aware of and understand the importance of data privacy.
-They shall strictly obey the laws, policies, rules, regulations, or guidelines of PTT Global Chemical Group as well as other organizations related to data privacy protection.
-The matters are including supervision, management, collection, usage, and disclosure of the data privacy under the possession and supervision of PTT Global Chemical Group.
+All executives and employees of GC Group have an obligation to fully aware of and understand the importance of data privacy.
+They shall strictly obey the laws, policies, rules, regulations, or guidelines of GC Group as well as other organizations related to data privacy protection.
+The matters are including supervision, management, collection, usage, and disclosure of the data privacy under the possession and supervision of GC Group.
 The storage of the data privacy must be safe and secure.
-Moreover, the appropriate deletion and destruction process of unnecessary data must be provided to prevent PTT Global Chemical Group, the Board of Directors, Executives, Employees, and relevant stakeholders from unfavorable impacts.
+Moreover, the appropriate deletion and destruction process of unnecessary data must be provided to prevent GC Group, the Board of Directors, Executives, Employees, and relevant stakeholders from unfavorable impacts.

-5 Internal Control, Internal Audit, Risk Management, Accounting and Financial Reports
+Internal Control, Risk Management, Internal Audit, Accounting and Financial Reports

 GC Group is determined to create added value and sustainably enhance the security of its businesses in accordance with the good corporate governance principles.
-To this end, policies have been established to create an efficient internal control and auditing system of international standards for GC Group.
+To this end, policies have been established to create an efficient internal control, risk management and internal audit system in accordance with international standards for GC Group.
 This will allow GC Group to manage risks at the appropriate level and handle key risks without affecting the achievement of objectives of GC Group.
 Together with a good monitoring and evaluation system, a regular review of operational systems and preparation of correct, complete and credible accounting and financial reports as required by the laws, the confidence of shareholders and investors in GC Group can be maintained.

-- 5.1 Internal Control, Internal Audit and Risk Management - 1 The Board of Directors, the Audit Committee and the Risk Management Committee : are to review the internal control system and the risk management system and report the findings to the shareholders. - Top-level Executives : must implement the internal control system and the risk management system of GC Group.
-They must encourage the employees to have discipline, understanding of, and positive attitude towards internal control and audit, as well as to collaborate with such efforts.
+- 5.1 Internal Control, Risk Management and Internal Audit - 1 The Board of Directors, the Audit Committee and the Risk Management Committee : are to review the internal control system and the risk management system and report the findings to the shareholders. - 2 Top-level Executives : must implement the internal control system and the risk management system of GC Group.
+They must encourage the employees to have discipline, understanding of, and positive attitude towards internal audit and development of internal control system, as well as to collaborate with such efforts.